 If Sully had already tampered with the controls, he could've just set the first simulation to easy instead.
 He suggested Mike go last so that he could go before him and tamper it during his run.

 How come that one slug student took so long to get to class, but other slug monsters like Roz can move around pretty quickly?

 Plaque leads to cavities, which leads to teeth rotting and falling out.
 A great deal of a child's fear of monsters is that they will be bit and eaten by the creature, therefore teeth become a terrifying image, especially when they glint at you in the dark.
-I don't know of many kids who are scared of being gummed to death by a toothless monster.
+Kids probably aren't scared of being gummed to death by a toothless monster.
 So it's in a scarers' best interest to keep their teeth as in-tact as possible (although, wasn't there a line in Monsters U from the teacher that said 'I want scary faces and yellow teeth' or something to that effect?
 Yellow teeth may be more frightening in some cases, but that goes against the brushing of teeth.
 Unless they have toothpastes that stain teeth yellow while still cleaning them).